MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

-# Use key-values from yaml file in GitHub Environment variables and GitHub Output
+# Configure key-values from yaml file in GitHub Environment variables and GitHub Output

-To use key values from a YAML file in a GitHub job, you can use a GitHub Action to read the YAML file and set these key-value pairs [environment variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables) and [GitHub outputs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/passing-information-between-jobs) in your GitHub workflow.
+To configure key values from a YAML file in a GitHub job, you can use a GitHub Action to read the YAML file and set these key-value pairs [environment variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables) and [GitHub outputs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/passing-information-between-jobs) in your GitHub workflow.
 For more information about GitHub Actions, see [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) in the *GitHub Docs*.

 When you set environment variable to your GitHub environment, it is available to all other steps in your GitHub job.To learn how to use the environment variables, refer to the [Environment variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables) section in the *GitHub Docs*.